vishalgattani/vishalgattani.github.io/_posts/2023-09-10-python-pre-commit.md

 ---
-title: Committing to Excellence - How Pre-Commit Hooks Keep Your Codebase Prettier and Your Commits Tidier
+title: Committing to Excellence - How Pre-Commit hooks keep my codebase prettier
 tags: [Software Development, Clean Code, Python]
 style: fill
 color: info
 description: Are your code commits in need of a makeover?
-Dive into the captivating world of pre-commit hooks in this blog post and discover how these magical tools can transform your codebase into a work of art, ensuring pristine formatting and enchanting commit messages.
+Commit to pre-commit hooks!
 ---

 Pre-commit hooks in Git are like your code's personal stylist, working their magic just before it hits the stage (the repository).
 They're the backstage crew making sure your commits look sharp, sound good, and bring their A-game.
 These hooks let you run scripts and commands to ensure your code meets the highest quality standards.
 It's like having a mini-festival in your local environment, with tasks that include code formatting for the perfect outfit, linting to catch style blunders, and even testing to make sure your code is ready to rock the show without any surprises!